microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution01.md

 ## Overall Tips

-Some resources, such as Azure SQL Database Managed Instance, can take some time deploy -- potentially several hours.
+Some resources, such as Azure SQL Managed Instance, can take some time deploy -- potentially several hours.
 Depending on the skill level of the group and discussions taking place, nudge them to create resources earlier than later to minimize wait time during provisioning.

 ## AdventureWorks Migration